IfasdfgDsdfasdfEadfDFfd/jquery-plugin-range-slider/docs/store.md

 `createStore` function return object that expose some api to communicate with store:

-- first of all `getStore()` function obviously return current store state and that all.
+- first of all `getStore()` function obviously return current store state and that's all.
 - `subscribe(cb: Listener) => unsubscribe()` to get actual data every time state has been updated you should subscribe to store and pass callback as argument, also subscribe return function its calling remove your callback from store.
 - `dispatch(action: Action)` function that takes action as argument and pass it to reducer that on its own turn produce next value and that event generates calling listeners.
 - `coldStart()` simple helpful function its task to force store call every listener.